tariqdaouda/pyGeno/pyGeno/doc/source/index.rst

 direct access to the DNA and Protein sequences of your patients/subjects.
 To know more about how to create a Personalized Genome, have a look at the :doc:`/quickstart` section.

-pyGeno can also function as a personal bioinformatic database for Ensembl, that runs directly into python, on your laptop, making faster aned more reliable than any REST API. pyGeno makes extracting data such as gene sequences a breeze, and is designed to be able cope with huge queries.
+pyGeno can also function as a personal bioinformatic database for Ensembl, that runs directly into python, on your laptop, making faster and more reliable than any REST API. pyGeno makes extracting data such as gene sequences a breeze, and is designed to be able cope with huge queries.